fkrenn12/linux_server_setup/README.md

 On Windows you can use "puttygen" to create publickeys.
 The best secure option is to generate two separate keys with passphrase.<br>
-* Define temporary variables for keys on host.

 * Define temporary variables for ssh port and names with publickey on host.
 ```sh